bppwrite/bppwrite.github.io/content/show/2016-2017/row-after-row.md

 +++

 Historical accuracy is paramount to Cal and Tom, two hardcore Civil War re-enactors, fresh off their latest Gettysburg battle.
-But their accuracy is compromised when they’re joined by a soldier with a less than authentic confederate uniform…and the wrong gender.
+But their accuracy is compromised when they’re joined by a soldier with a less than authentic confederate uniform... and the wrong gender.
 Straddling 1863 and today, ROW AFTER ROW is a dark comedy about choosing your cause and finding your courage.